I've worked in some of the country's biggest newsrooms, serving a variety of different audiences:

 I made my regular national debut with Sky News Radio in November 2013, before heading to Bauer Media two years later to look after news output on Magic and Absolute Radio until late 2017.

-I'm now working in the BBC's domestic radio newsroom, serving several national radio stations - including Radio 2 and Radio 4 - as a newsreader and producer.
+I'm now working in the BBC's domestic radio newsroom, serving several national radio stations - including Radio 2 and Radio 4 - as a newsreader and senior producer.

 Hear a BBC Radio 2 bulletin read below.